-This page describes the standard evidence development pathway followed by examples of how evidence development pathways may change when using real-world evidence (RWE).
-The examples include the use of early pragmatic trials, the introduction of adaptive pathways, or the use of real-world data (RWD) in trial planning.
+This page describes the standard evidence development pathway followed by examples of how evidence development pathways may change when incorporating real-world evidence (RWE) into the pathway.
+Examples include the use of early pragmatic trials, the introduction of adaptive pathways, or the use of real-world data (RWD) in trial planning.

 Standard evidence development pathway

 Medicines in development progress through a sequence of trials of increasing size and complexity.
 Trials are designed to minimise risk to participants and to optimise unbiased reporting of safety and efficacy.
 Trial designs are agreed in advance with clinical experts, statisticians and regulatory authorities.
-Regulatory approval (marketing authorisation) is primarily driven by the results of the confirmatory (phase 3) trial.
-The planned sequence of trials for a medicine for a particular indication is often called a clinical development plan.
-This may be adjusted as new trials results become available.
-The biggest, and often riskiest, investment decision for manufacturers is usually the decision to proceed with the phase 3 trial.
+Marketing authorisation (regulatory approval) is primarily driven by the results of the confirmatory (phase 3) trial(s).
+The planned sequence of trials for a medicine for a particular indication is usually called the clinical development plan.
+This plan may be modified as new trials results become available.
+The biggest, and often riskiest, investment decision for a manufacturer is usually the decision to proceed with the phase 3 trial.
 Until recently the differing requirements of regulatory and reimbursement/health technology assessment (HTA) agencies has had limited impact on the clinical development plan and the design of individual trials.
 Figure 1 below describes the standard pathway.
 Following this, alternative evidence development pathways using RWE are described.

 Figure 1.
 Standard pathway

-- Effectiveness estimates (for HTA) come from phase 2b and phase 3 trials, supplemented, if appropriate, with meta-analyses and modelling of long-term outcomes.
+- Effectiveness estimates (for HTA) come from phase 2b and phase 3 trials, supplemented as appropriate with meta-analyses and modelling of long-term outcomes.

 - Scientific advice processes may be used to assess the clinical development plan (before phase 2b) or specific study designs (before phase 3).